imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

 -   This approach to making 3D rendering movies is still a hack, although its better than pure macro and TransformJ.
 We are working on a better solution.
 -   We are using an interplay of Interactive Stack Rotation to pre-process the image by rotating it to the desired position and then calling 3dVIewer to render it at that position while zooming in a bit.
 -   You can also use the TransformJ commands to rotate your fused stack to the orientation you like, possibly crop it if its too big and then open it in 3dViewer.
 Recording this as a macro and making it work (ala Stephan Preibisch) is possible, but it is incredibly laborious and nerve wracking.
--   Whoever wants to rewrite the macro parts of **render.bsh** into a real script is VERY welcome.
+-   Whoever wants to rewrite the macro parts of `render.bsh` into a real script is VERY welcome.
 -   Even better would be, obviously, to pass the transformation matrix to the 3D Viewer, but it proved unreliable.
--   The key to making it work on a cluster is to provide specific parameters about screen size to the **xvfb-run** script (-as\\"-screen 0 1280x1024x24\\").
+-   The key to making it work on a cluster is to provide specific parameters about screen size to the `xvfb-run` script (`-as"-screen 0 1280x1024x24"`).
 Otherwise it doesn't work.
 Thanks to Stephan Saalfeld for figuring it out.
 -   The cluster makes it fairly easy to experiment with parameters and angles of view - on a single computer the same task would take days and since we are using ImageJ macro you would not be able to touch the computer.
 MPI-CBG cluster renders 800+ timepoints in half an hour even under full load from other users.

 The 3D rendering is relatively complex (we are working on a simpler solution) but extremely rewarding. *Drosophila* embryogenesis movie coming soon here.